denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/06-worksheet/06-version.md

 via pull request (see question 8).
 - It is recommended that you Complete the GitHub "Hello World" tutorial before starting with this worksheet.
+- Include your UNI id on your submission (I recommend you don't use your full name).

 ## Questions